 Why?
 Because suddenly you’re having visions of your mother’s famous cheesecake that she made every year for a spring party.
 You miss that cheesecake.
 You miss your mother.
 You just got hit with a wall of emotion, and now you’re kind of teary eyed but also a little embarrassed and somewhat anxious that you might be judged for bringing that up again.

 And what’s your friend supposed to do at this moment?
 Tell you she’s sorry?
 Heck no!
 It’s been eight years and you’re still choking up about cheesecake.
 What good will her telling you sorry do for you today?

 In times of high emotion, this little act of just listening has big, transformative powers.
-Simply put, a great listener doesn’t have to say much to make you feel better.
-In fact, a great listener barely says anything at all.
+Simply put, a good listener doesn’t have to say much to make you feel better.
+In fact, a good listener barely says anything at all.
 If they did, they wouldn’t be listening.
-So how do people actually become great listeners?
+So how do people actually become good listeners?
 The good news is, it’s easy to do at any age.

 There are several ways a person can work on their listening skills.
 Active Listening, a subset of high-level interpersonal communications skills, is particularly well known for its transformative powers.
 When a person engages in Active Listening, he or she is focused almost exclusively on the other person.

 1. Understand that this isn’t a conversation in the normal sense of the word

 The person speaking should be talking 70-80% of the time.
 When the listener speaks, it’s usually to ask a question to draw out more of the person’s experience, or to clarify something that has been said.

 2. Demonstrate genuine empathy for the other person

 As they speak, imagine what they could be feeling or thinking.
 Pretend you are right there with them.
 When it’s your turn to speak, your responses will naturally mimic these complex emotions.